Corporate Governance

 Maintel adopted the QCA Corporate Governance Code (“the Code”) as the benchmark for measuring our adherence to good governance principles.

 These principles provide us with a clear framework for assessing our performance as a Board.
-We describe, how we apply the Code’s ten guiding principles in practice on pages 32- to 42 of Maintel’s 2021 Annual Report.
+We describe how we apply the Code’s ten guiding principles in practice on pages 67 to 69 of Maintel’s 2024 Annual Report.
+Maintel is currently transitioning to comply with the 2023 version of the Code, and will report against this version of the Code in future reports.

-I take overall responsibility for compliance with the Code and justifying any divergence from it.
-The Board will continue to develop its governance processes in the coming year.”
+We take overall responsibility for compliance with the Code and justifying any divergence from it.
+The Board will continue to develop its governance processes in the coming year.

 The following committees deal with specific aspects of the Group’s affairs:

-Membership of the Audit & Risk committee is restricted to Non-Executive Directors and comprises John Booth as the interim chair and Clare Bates being the other member.
+Membership of the Audit & Risk committee is restricted to Non-Executive Directors and comprises Bob Beveridge as the chair and Clare Bates being the other member.
 The chief executive, chief financial officer and group financial controller attend meetings as appropriate, as do the external auditors.

 The remit of the committee is to: